IsmaelMartinez/generator-atlassian-compass-event-catalog/CONTRIBUTING.md

 npm link
 ```

-After linking, then you can navidate to your EventCatalog directory and link back the package.
+After linking, then you can navigate to your EventCatalog directory and link back the package.

 ```sh
 npm link @ismaelmartinez/generator-atlassian-compass-event-catalog
 ```

-Then, in the generator project, you can run the build command to build the project.
+Then, in the this generator project, you can run the build command to build the project.

 ```sh
 pnpm run build
 ```

-Finally, you can run the generator in your EventCatalog project.
+Finally, you can run the generate command in your EventCatalog project as you will do when using the package.

 ```sh
 npm run generate
 ```

-This will run your generator code and interact with your Catalog.

-Now you are ready to start developing your generator.
+You should be ready to start developing with the generator.
+Open and [issue](https://github.com/IsmaelMartinez/generator-atlassian-compass-event-catalog/issues) if you find any problems.

 EventCatalog uses [EventCatalog SDK](https://www.eventcatalog.dev/docs/sdk) to interact with the Catalog.